-Want to dig deep into the story of how the National Park Service has managed Joshua Tree since its inclusion in the national park system in 1936?
-Download and read the "Joshua Tree National Park: A History of Preserving the Desert" (7.1 MB PDF), an administrative history of the park by Lary M. Dilsaver.
+Joshua Tree was designated a national monument in 1936 by President Franklin Delano Roosevelt and accorded national park status in 1994.
+Find out more about park history in this section.
+Or, if you want to dig deep into the story of how the National Park Service has managed Joshua Tree, download and read Joshua Tree National Park: A History of Preserving the Desert (20.7 MB PDF), an administrative history by Lary M. Dilsaver.

 Human history in the Joshua Tree region stretches back well over 5,000 years.
 In the people section, find out about the different cultures that have called this area home, as well as a few prominent individuals in our history.